alfrix/docs/docs/library/beetle_psx_hw.md

 - **Memcard slot 1: `Wild Arms 2 (USA).1.mcr**

-!!! attention
+!!! warning ""
-    Memory card behavior can be altered with any of the following core options (Memcard 0 method, Enable memory card 1, Shared memcards).
+    Memory card behavior is controlled with the following [core options](https://buildbot.libretro.com/docs/library/beetle_psx_hw/#core-options) (Memcard 0 method, Enable memory card 1, Shared memcards).

+!!! warning ""
+	To import your old memory cards from other emulators, you need to rename them to either the Libretro savefile format `gamename.srm` or the Mednafen savefile format. 'gamename.slot#.mcr'.
+Which format to follow for renaming depends on your preferences and how the [Memory card related core options](https://buildbot.libretro.com/docs/library/beetle_psx_hw/#core-options) are configured.

 ### Rumble

 Rumble only works when the corresponding user's device type is set to **DualShock** and the joypad input driver being used has rumble function implementation (e.g. **Xinput**).